cruijs/crui/packages/core/README.md

 # @crui/core
 The aim of this package is to be the foundation on top of which the rest is built.
 For this reason, we value composability and performance over everything else.

-@crui/core has two main concepts:
+@crui/core has three main concepts:

-* Elements: building blocks that generate Components and the final UI
+* Elements: building blocks that generate Components
+* Components: representation of a piece of UI
 * Setups: configure the many aspects of an Element

 Both Elements and Setups are based on functions, therefore are immutable definitions of our UI